pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 being processed.
 The "aggregate recorder" can be used for storing snapshots.

-The library includes in the :mod:`~eventsourcing.sqlite` module recorder classes for SQLite that use the Python :mod:`sqlite3` module, and in the :mod:`~eventsourcing.postgres` module recorders for PostgreSQL that use the third party :mod:`psycopg2` module.
+The library includes in its :mod:`~eventsourcing.sqlite` module recorder classes for SQLite that use the Python :mod:`sqlite3` module, and in its :mod:`~eventsourcing.postgres` module recorders for PostgreSQL that use the third party :mod:`psycopg2` module.

 Recorder classes are conveniently constructed by using an `infrastructure